 Our twins were born six weeks early, right in the middle of June.
 IN QLD, the cut off for the school year is 30 June.
 We immediately made the decision that they were NOT going to school ‘the year they were meant to’.
 If they did they literally would have been the youngest in their year.
 I’m so pleased that we made this decision right from the start as it removed a lot of the angst later on.
 I saw so many of my friends struggle with this decision, but for us it was an easy decision.
-Of course there were some moments when I questioned if we were doing the right thing, but we stayed firm and stuck to our original decision.
+Of course there were some moments when I questioned if we were doing the right thing.
+But we stayed firm and stuck to our original decision.
 We have now completed our first year at school, and I am grateful for our decision.

-We did find the last month or two of their second year of Kindy, plus the school holiday period prior to them starting their first year at school, quite challenging.
-They were very ready to start school, and it was quite tough ensuing they had enough stimulation to satisfy their inquisitive minds.
+We did find the last month or two of their second year of Kindy.
+Plus the school holiday period prior to them starting their first year at school, quite challenging.
+They were very ready to start school.
+And it was quite tough ensuing they had enough stimulation to satisfy their inquisitive minds.

-Our first year of Prep
+Delaying twins entry to school: Our first year of Prep

 All in all Prep (first year of school in QLD) has been fairly smooth sailing.
 I just know that if they had started a year earlier they would have really been struggling.
 While I suspect they would have held up their own academically, there is just no way emotionally they were ready.